Timeline: The Bastille Day attack in Nice

 July 14:

-Before 2230: The attacker, identified by police and prosecutors as Mohamed Lahouaiej Bouhlel, a 31-year-old Tunisian resident of Nice, rides his bike to the city's Auriol neighborhood, where he loads it into the parked truck and gets behind the wheel.
-Bouhlel is known to police for petty crime and violence but is not suspected of Islamist militancy.
+Before 2230: The attacker rides his bike to the Auriol neighborhood in Nice, where he loads his bike into the parked truck and gets behind the wheel.
+Molins confirms the attacker is Mohamed Lahouaiej Bouhlel, known to police for petty crime and violence but is not suspected of Islamist militancy.
+He is a 31-year-old Tunisian resident of Nice.

-2200: A fireworks display attended by some 30,000 locals and tourists, including many children, begins near a tourist office on the Promenade des Anglais, a wide boulevard lined with palm trees on the water's edge.
-Parts of its four-lane roadway are closed to traffic in each direction for the show and are thronged with pedestrians.
+2200: A fireworks display attended by some 30,000 locals and tourists, including many children, begins near a tourist office on the Promenade des Anglais, a wide boulevard lined with palm trees and vast walking areas on the water's edge that was closed to traffic for the occasion.

-Approximately 2245: Soon after the firework show ends Bouhlel enters the Promenade des Anglais in the truck and drives down a stretch of about 2 km (1.5 miles) facing the "Vieille Ville" old quarter, where many of the victims are killed.
+Approximately 2245: Soon after the firework show ends the attacker enters the Promenade des Anglais in the truck and drives down a stretch of about two km (1.5 miles) facing the "Vieille Ville" old quarter where many of the victims were killed.
 The truck avoids police vehicles blocking access by mounting the kerb, according to Interior Minister Bernard Cazeneuve.

-Bouhlel starts swerving to hit people on the roadway and its wide pavements that overlook the sea.
-According to witness accounts, the truck accelerates as it hurtles into the crowded area near the tourist office.
+The driver starts swerving to hit people on the roadway and on the wide pavements that overlook the sea.
+According to witness accounts, the truck accelerates as it hurtles into the crowded area near a tourist office.

-Regional government chief Christian Estrosi has said the truck was traveling at about 90 km per hour (56 miles per hour).
+Regional government chief Christian Estrosi says the truck was traveling at about 90 km per hour (56 miles per hour).

+The area of most destruction appears to be in an area of about 500 meters (550 yards) between the Negresco Hotel and the tourist office.

-French state prosecutor Francois Molins has said the bulk of the killing took place along a 1.9 km stretch from number 11 to 147 of the Promenade des Anglais.
-The area of most destruction appears to be within the 500 meters (550 yards) between the Negresco Hotel and the tourist office.
+Molins says bulk of killing is along a 1.9 km stretch from number 11 to 147 of the Promenade des Anglais, where the four lanes of roadway were closed to traffic in each direction and full of pedestrians.

-Approximately 2300: Bouhlel is shot dead by police 300 meters (yards) after he fired three shots from a 7.65 mm pistol.
+Approximately 2300: The driver is shot dead by police 300 meters (yards) after he fired three shots from a 7.65 mm pistol.

 Social networks are by this time starting to relay images of devastation and chaos.